 Standard 313 of the ABA Standards for Approval of Law Schools states that an ABA-approved law school may not establish a degree program other than its J.D. degree program unless the school is fully approved, and the additional degree program will not detract from a law school's ability to maintain a sound J.D. degree program.
 The school must obtain acquiescence prior to commencing such a program.
 The ABA does not formally approve any program other than the first degree in law (J.D.).

-To request acquiescence, please complete the questionnaire on Degree Programs in Other Than the J.D. under Major Change on the Questionnaire page.
+To request acquiescence, please complete the questionnaire on Applications for Degree Programs in Other Than the J.D. under Substantive Change on the Questionnaire page.

 ABA accreditation does not extend to any program supporting any other degree granted by the law school.
 Rather the content and requirements of those degrees, such as an LL.M., are created by the law school itself and do not reflect any judgment by the ABA accrediting bodies regarding the quality of the program.
 Moreover, admission requirements for such programs, particularly with regard to foreign students, vary from school to school, and are not evaluated through the ABA accreditation process.
 The ABA reviews these degree programs only to determine whether their offering would have an adverse impact on the law school's ability to maintain its accreditation for the JD program.
 If no adverse impact is indicated, the ABA "acquiesces" in the law school's decision to offer the non-JD program and degree.